jjwong/open_jira_ticket_toolbar/README.md

 All pushes to the master branch will sync the coverage data to code climate.

 # Changelog
+* 3.0.5
+	* Add simple show me what quarter of the year I'm in option
 * 3.0.4
 	* Refactor back to deduped code.
 Need an open request for fixing the pipeline
 	* Minor modifications to clock.
 Disable persistent seconds update (was too slow imo)